jurandicostaoliveira/eng-zap-challenge-scala/README.md

 ## Installation

- To inform the environment that will run the application, create a file named .development inside the src/main/resources/ directory and set the variable APP_ENV = [development, homologation, production]
+ To inform the environment that will run the application, create a file named .development inside the src/main/resources/ directory and set the variables APP_ENV = [development*, homologation, production, cluster] and IS_DEDICATED_ENV = [true, false*]

 ```
 $ echo -e "APP_ENV=development\nIS_DEDICATED_ENV=false" > src/main/resources/environment.properties